-Center for Business Ethics
+Koeze Business Ethics Initiative

 The center provides a forum for members of the local business community and Grand Valley faculty members to exchange ideas on ethical questions for the benefit of the university, business community, and the West Michigan community in general.
 Entrepreneurs, corporate managers, and faculty members interested in participating in the dialog groups should contact Michael DeWilde.

-Family-owned Business Institute
+Family-Owned Business Institute (FOBI)

 Despite their tremendous contributions, family businesses face a unique set of challenges that can limit their impact and threaten their very survival.
-By providing support through research, curriculum, and knowledge management, the Family-owned Business Institute serves to develop, retain, and expand the influence of family businesses within our communities.
+By providing support through research, curriculum, and knowledge management, the Family-Owned Business Institute serves to develop, retain, and expand the influence of family businesses within our communities.
 The institute fosters research through its research scholars programs, its professional relationships and data sources, and its affiliation with local organizations such as the Grand Rapids Family Business Alliance, as well as national and international organizations.

 Michigan Small Business Development Center - West Michigan